apache/spark/docs/plugins.rst

         global_operator_extra_links = []

+        # A list of operator extra links to override or add operator links
+        # to existing Airflow Operators.
+        # These extra links will be available on the task page in form of
+        # buttons.
+        operator_extra_links = []

 You can derive it by inheritance (please refer to the example below).
 Please note ``name`` inside this class must be specified.